 After executing the command, you will see a list of network interfaces connected to your system along with their respective IP addresses.
 The IP address is usually displayed next to the inet or inet6 keyword.

-For example, if you see inet 192.168.0.101/24 or inet6 fe80::1/64, these are the IP addresses assigned to your system.
+, these are the IP addresses assigned to your system.

 Keep in mind that if you are connected to a local area network (LAN), your IP address may be assigned by a DHCP server and can change over time.
-So, it's recommended to verify your IP address periodically using the ip addr command.
+So, it's recommended to verify your IP address periodically using the ip addr

 Checking IP Address with ip a Command

-In Linux, the ip a command is a powerful tool for checking the IP address of your network interfaces.
+command is a powerful tool for checking the IP address of your network interfaces.
 This command provides detailed information about the configuration of your network interfaces, including their IP addresses.

 Step 1: Open a terminal

-To check your IP address using the ip a command, open a terminal in your Linux distribution.
-You can usually find the terminal in the applications menu or by using the keyboard shortcut Ctrl+Alt+T.
+command, open a terminal in your Linux distribution.
+You can usually find the terminal in the applications menu or by using the keyboard shortcut Ctrl+Alt+T

 Step 2: Run the command

-In the terminal, type the command ip a and press Enter.
+and press Enter.
 This will display detailed information about all your network interfaces, including their IP addresses.
-Look for the line that starts with inet followed by an IP address.
-This is your IP address.
+Look for the line that starts with inet

 Step 3: Interpret the output

-The output of the ip a command can be quite extensive, especially if you have multiple network interfaces.
+command can be quite extensive, especially if you have multiple network interfaces.
 Look for the line that corresponds to the network interface you are interested in.
-The IP address is usually listed after the keyword inet.
+The IP address is usually listed after the keyword inet

-Once you have identified the line that contains your IP address, take note of the IP address listed after inet.
-This is your current IP address in Linux.
+Once you have identified the line that contains your IP address, take note of the IP address listed after inet

-The ip a command provides a wealth of information about your network interfaces, including their IP addresses.
+command provides a wealth of information about your network interfaces, including their IP addresses.
 By using this command, you can easily find your IP address in Linux.

 Using ip route Command

-The ip route command is a handy tool to find IP addresses in Linux.
+command is a handy tool to find IP addresses in Linux.
 It allows you to view and manipulate the IP routing table of the system.

-To find the IP address using the ip route command, follow these steps:
+To find the IP address using the ip route

 Step 1: Open the Terminal

 First, open a terminal on your Linux system.
-This can usually be done by pressing Ctrl+Alt+T.
+This can usually be done by pressing Ctrl+Alt+T

 Step 2: Run the ip route Command